nginxinc/nginx-basics-workshops/lab4/readme.md

 ### NGINX Extended Access Logging

-Now that you have a working NGINX Proxy, and several backends, you will be adding adn using additional NGINX Directives, Variables, and testing them out.
+Now that you have a working NGINX Proxy, and several backends, you will be adding and using additional NGINX Directives, Variables, and testing them out.
 In order to better see the results of these new Directives on your proxied traffic, you need better and more information in your Access logs.
 The default NGINX `main` access log_format only contains a fraction of the information you need, so you will  `extend` it to include much more information, especially about the Upstream backend servers.

 1. In this next exercise, you will use a new `log_format` which has additional $variables added the access.log, so you can see this metadata.
 You will use the Best Practice of defining the log format ONCE, but potentially use it in many Server blocks.